Upload any PDF. Get a Google Form in 60 seconds.

 - Complex layouts: Multi-column forms, heavy graphics, or non-standard formatting may confuse the parser.
 Simple, linear layouts convert most accurately.

 - Not 100% perfect: AI extraction is good but not flawless.
-Always review the generated form before sharing it.
-Think of it as a first draft that saves you 90% of the work.
+Always review the generated form before sharing.
+Most well-formatted PDFs convert cleanly; you fix labels before sharing.

 Common questions

-Does Google Forms have a PDF import feature?
+Does Google Forms have an import feature for PDFs?

 What happens to my PDF after conversion?